 It has to be noted that Microsoft’s new web browser, Edge, is missing in this chart.
-In October 2015, it was for the first time possible to set up a peer-to-peer connection between Microsoft Edge and other WebRTC-capable browsers.
+In October 2015, it was possible to set up a peer-to-peer connection between Microsoft Edge and other WebRTC-capable browsers for the first time.
 In its current state, however, Microsoft Edge is not able to open DataChannel connections and the mandatory video codec implementations are also not supported yet (cf. Hancke 2015).

-The fact that WebRTC is running natively in web browsers has many advantages, although it also introduces some downsides, according to Grégoire (2015, p.
-1).
+According to Grégoire (2015, p.
+1), the fact that WebRTC runs natively in web browsers does not only have advantages but also downsides. .
 A substantial limitation is the restricted access to storage media on the device through the browser.
 A remedy to this disadvantage could be the use of the browser’s local storage, a feature that was introduced in HTML5 (cf. Ranganathan & Sicking 2015).
 Additionally, a new File API is currently under development that will enable web browsers to access the local file system from the web browser, in accordance with a thorough security concept (cf. Hickson 2015).

 Current status